smattymatty/mathew-storm-site/philo_content/book/Chapter 3 - The Palace Games.md

 "And that those who ask too many questions tend to... disappear."

 Theron's smile was cold.
-"Like young Alexios?
-Poor boy.
-So curious about the tower stairs.
-Such a shame about his accident."
+"Like that scullery maid, Thalia.
+So interested in the lower passages.
+Such a shame she went missing during the last tribute preparation."
 He turned back to Pasiphaë.
-"Falls can be so unpredictable in these old buildings."
+"The construction site can be so dangerous for the curious."

 The threat hung in the air.
-Alexios hadn't fallen—everyone knew that.
+Thalia hadn't simply gone missing—everyone suspected where missing servants ended up.
 But saying so would acknowledge truths that couldn't be spoken.

 "You should go to the council chamber," Pasiphaë said.
 "I'm sure the others are gathering."